Privacy Policy

 • Firewalls.
 We utilize industry-standard firewalls to detect and protect against malicious traffic.

 • Incident Response.
-We maintain an incident response plan consistent with industry standards and comply with federal and state law requirements in the event of a data breach which includes as applicable, direct notification of impacted users by email or other means as may be required.
+We maintain an incident response plan consistent with industry standards and comply with federal and state law requirements in the event of a data breach, which includes, as applicable, direct notification of impacted users by email or other means as may be required.

 • Periodic Assessment and Vulnerability Monitoring.
 We engage in continuous monitoring for vulnerabilities and conduct periodic vulnerability testing to ensure the security of our Student Tools.